45 Truly Fun Things To Do In California

 Visit Palm Springs

 There is no doubt that Palm Springs is one of the coolest small cities in California.
-This is the kind of place where people from LA go spend a weekend.
-It’s packed with buildings in modernist style, and you will also be able to spot vintage cars.
-The city is nicely set in the desert, so the climate is pleasant especially in the winter months.
+This is the kind of place where people from LA spend a weekend.
+It’s packed with buildings in a modernist style, and you will also be able to spot vintage cars.

 If you are looking for a lesser-known place to visit (at least to foreigners), head to Anza-Borrego State Park.
-It’s less than 2 hours drive from town and you will be able to admire an incredible desert landscape with beautiful rock formations, mountains, flora and fauna.
+It’s less than 2 hours drive from town, and you will be able to admire an incredible desert landscape with beautiful rock formations, mountains, flora, and fauna.

 La Jolla